Natural Born Wesen: Plot

 Opening quote: "So the animals debated how they might drive the robbers out, and at last settled on an idea."

-Nick (David Giuntoli) is now experiencing side effects after drinking the antidote.
-Monroe (Silas Weir Mitchell) takes some of Nick's blood and pours it on a sample that is ingested by Juliette (Bitsie Tulloch) and Renard (Sasha Roiz).
-When she returns home, she has hallucinations of her house with endless staircase and an enormous pit in the living room.
+Nick (David Giuntoli) has drunk the antidote and is experiencing its side effects.
+Monroe (Silas Weir Mitchell) takes a drop of Nick's blood and adds it to a potion that is ingested by Juliette (Bitsie Tulloch) and Renard (Sasha Roiz).
+When Juliette returns home, she hallucinates an enormous pit in her living room, and an endless staircase.

-The next day, Monroe goes to a bank when suddenly, three Wesen rob the bank.
-Investigating the robbery, Nick and Hank (Russell Hornsby) are told by Monroe that the Wesen broke an important law of honor of the Wesen: the Gesetzbuch Ehrenkodex, which forbids any Wesen from exposing their form to the public to "take advantage of normal folk".
-As Nick is a Grimm, he must deal with this.
+The next day, Monroe is in a bank when it is robbed by three Wesen.
+He tells Nick and Hank (Russell Hornsby) that the robbers broke the most important Wesen law of honor: the Gesetzbuch Ehrenkodex, which forbids any Wesen from exposing their form to the public to "take advantage of normal folk".
+As a Grimm, Nick must deal with this.

-Monroe decides to find out in a Wesen bar about the robbers.
-The robbers begins to attack him until he is saved by Nick and Hank and Monroe manages to deduce they were the robbers.
-The next day, the robbers pull a heist on another bank but they kill a woman and a police officer during their escape.
-This continues to cause some concerns in the Wesen community, who show up in the spice shop.
-While asking a homeless man in a factory, they discover one of the robbers is Gus Campbell (Eric Martin Reid).
+Monroe goes to a Wesen bar to find out about the robbers.
+He is attacked by the robbers, but is saved by Nick and Hank.
+In a factory, a homeless man tells Nick and Hank that one of the robbers is a man named Gus (Eric Martin Reid).

+The next day, the robbers pull another bank heist, this time killing a woman and a police officer during their escape.
+The robberies disturb the Wesen community, and a group shows up in the spice shop.
+Rosalee invokes an uneasy family alliance to contact De Groot (Nurmi Husa), a member of the Wesen Council, to report the Gesetzbuch Ehrenkodex violation.

-Renard discovers the two other robbers and sends an email to De Groot (Nurmi Husa), a member of the Wesen Council to handle the situation before the Wesen get known to the public.
-Gus tells the robbers Cole (Callard Harris) and Krysta (Lili Mirojnick) that he plans to leave them and is killed.
-They flee to the factory while Nick and Hank find Gus' body.
-Nick and Hank arrive to the factory and arrest Cole and Krysta, but they are certain that they won't be arrested because they have not any evidence.
+Gus tells his fellow robbers Cole (Callard Harris) and Krysta (Lili Mirojnick) that he is leaving, and they kill him.
+They flee to the factory, while Nick and Hank arrive to find Gus' body.
+Nick and Hank arrive at the factory and arrest Cole and Krysta, but the pair are certain that they will quickly be released for lack of evidence.

-While Renard gives a press conference in the station, Nick and Hank bring Cole and Krysta.
-Suddenly, an assassin appears and shoots Cole and Krysta, killing them both.
-It turns out De Groot sent the assassin in response to the violation of the Wesen law.
-The episode ends as Juliette continues having hallucinations in her bed while receiving a call.
-As lightning invades the room, she hears a deep voice saying, "I just want you to know the truth."
+While Renard is giving a press conference at the station, Nick and Hank arrive with Cole and Krysta.
+Suddenly, an assassin appears and shoots Cole and Krysta dead.
+It is revealed that De Groot ordered the assassination in response to the violation of Wesen law.
+The episode ends with Juliette, still hallucinating, in her bed receiving a call.
+As lightning invades the room, a deep voice says, "I just want you to know the truth."